zeppe-lin/rc/README.md

 OVERVIEW
 ========

-This directory contains rc, an init scripts used in conjunction with sysvinit on Zeppe-Lin.
+This repository contains rc, an init scripts used in conjunction with sysvinit on Zeppe-Lin.

 This distribution is a fork of CRUX init scripts as of version 2.31